sunshine055/reduce_disinformation/README.md

 <br>
 Our method is:
 <br>
-1. Bring to bear the tools of consumer activism (boycotts and product alternative highlighting, naming and shaming, journalism, reviews, feedback to suppliers), and ESG/Sustainability/related impact equity investing (naming and shaming, shareholder resolutions, dinvestment, feedback to investor relations, fund exclusions and fund investing only in those funds which filter out financers of disinformation).
+a.
+Bring to bear the tools of consumer activism (boycotts and product alternative highlighting, naming and shaming, journalism, reviews, feedback to suppliers), and ESG/Sustainability/related impact equity investing (naming and shaming, shareholder resolutions, dinvestment, feedback to investor relations, fund exclusions and fund investing only in those funds which filter out financers of disinformation).
 Use these tools toward corporations which are presently financing deadly disinformation.
 The way they finance the disinformation is by
 <br> i) advertising on media platforms which clearly choose to carry deadly disinformation,
 <br> ii) donating to disinformation-spreading politicians and groups that send money to those politicians
 <br> iii) donating to think tanks and other organizations which clearly spread disinformation.
 <br>
-2. Once the companies are fully responsive and stop all three of these activities, the consumer and impact investing efforts would end toward those companies.
+b.
+Once the companies are fully responsive and stop all three of these activities, the consumer and impact investing efforts would end toward those companies.
 <br>
 <br>
+c.
 Some more detail:
 <br>
 A main approach to reducing fund flow is to make a list of
 <br>